-As you build a model, you can adjust block positions, change block and background color, place block names and ports on any side of the block, adjust fonts, and add elements that help to improve model readability.
-These changes can help to organize the model visually and help others understand the model when you share it.
+As you build a model, you can adjust block positions, change block colors, place block names and ports on any side of the block, adjust fonts, and add elements that help to improve model readability.
+These changes can help to organize the model visually and help others understand the model.

 You can make these types of changes to your model format:

 Improve the model layout.
 See Improve Model Layout.

 Flip or rotate blocks or groups of blocks.
 These adjustments help blocks to fit in the model and connect with other blocks.
 See Flip or Rotate Blocks.

 Reposition or hide block names, edit port labels, and move ports to any side of the block.
 See Manage Block Names and Ports.

 Add colors to blocks and to the background.
 See Specify Model Colors.

 Surround groups of blocks with a box to show that the blocks are related.
 See Box and Label Areas of a Model.